Grief counseling: Types of grief

 Anticipatory grief refers to a sense of loss before the actual occurrence of loss.
 This can occur when a loved one has a terminal illness, or one is personally being diagnosed with a chronic illness, or when one faces the imminent loss of some human function.
+For the dying person or person diagnosed with a terminal illness, they may experience preparatory grief.
+This is a type of grief stemmed from anticipatory grief, only it focuses on the perspective of the dying person.